Vintharas/js13k-spaceshooter/README.md

   - refactor offscreen canvas remove
   - refactor collision engine
   - refactor particle generator
-- Playability and Basic gameplay
+  - UI bars in shell, use one single component
+- Regressions
   - BUG.
 Fix regression with alien ships following the ship
+  - BUG.
+Collisions with asteroids
+- Playability and Basic gameplay
   - [*] Fix player bullet shooting.
 It looks weird.
 I think it has to do with the speed of the ship.
   - [*] detect enemies in radar